 Amazon puts little to no restrictions on who can use its platform and has a low barrier to entry.
 You just need to sign up, fill in some details, choose a selling plan, and you’re ready to list your product.

-When selling on Amazon, you have access to all of its eighteen marketplaces.
-Expand your store at a click of a button to target international customers across Amazon UK, Mexico, Canada, Sweden, Australia, Japan, India, and more.
+When selling on Amazon, you have access to all of its twenty marketplaces.
+Expand your store at the click of a button to target international customers across Amazon UK, Mexico, Canada, Sweden, Australia, Japan, India, and more.

 With more than 180 fulfillment centers worldwide, you can ship your products in bulk to Amazon using Amazon FBA.
 Jeff and his team will store, package, and ship your inventory to your customers allowing for an incredibly convenient selling experience.